Dalhousie-Autonomous-Sailboat-Team/I2C-Mock-Device/README.md

 Mock I2C Client with programmable address and register contents

-This revision is based around the STM32F411 microcontroller.
+This revision is based around the STM32F411RE Nucleo board microcontroller.
 This project is intended to be developed outside of the STM32CubeIDE environment.
 Instead, STM32CubeMX is used for pin configuration and peripheral initialization, and binaries are generated using the CMake build system.
 VSCode with the STM32 and Cortex-Debug extensions is recommended for development.

 ## Project Structure